Paper submission

 Remember to include your supervisor’s name and your year of study (examples are provided in both templates).
 When converting your document to PDF, ensure the page size is A4, not Letter.
 Double-check the spelling of author names, as this information is crucial for the conference proceedings.
 Pay close attention to diacritics and spelling.
 For example, “Nosáľ” is correct; “Nosal” and “Nosaľ” are incorrect.
 The same applies to your paper’s title (the submission title).

+Your paper will be assigned to either the Electrical Engineering or Computer Science section based on its topic.
+The submission format must match the camera-ready format.
 Each paper must be single-authored and focus entirely on the student’s PhD dissertation and research findings.
 The required length and content vary depending on the student’s year of study, so please follow the specific instructions below.

 PhD students in their 1st year of study

-• References: A list of at least 20 references, primarily from scientific articles published within the last 10 years
+• References: A list of at least 20 references, primarily from scientific articles published within the last 10 years.

-• References: A list of references.
+• References: The list of references containing at least 6 references.

 Undergraduate (Bc.) and graduate (Ing.) papers